kellerberrin/KGL_Gene/README.md

 running the Mint 20.04 Linux distribution.
 The software should compile and be usable under other recent Linux distributions but this is not tested.
 The software is written to the C++ 17 standard using the Clion IDE.
-A switch to C++ 20 is planned soon.
+A switch to the C++ 20 standard is planned soon.
 I wish to thank JetBrains for providing me with a free Clion license to develop this open source software.

 The software is still under (very) active development and no stable release yet exists.